 Pharmaceutical companies aren’t interested in selenium.
 Neither are the various cancer associations and organizations.
 So far the U.S. and Canadian governments have left Keith alone.
 That makes now a good time for you to try his protocols for yourself and set aside selenium in your prepping supplies while you can.

-To order the brand of selenium Keith recommends, click on the links in his e-book.
-It’s also available from Swanson Vitamins, item #HRG040.
+To order the brand of selenium Keith recommends, order from Swanson Vitamins.
+It’s item #HRG040.

-If you’re already dealling with cancer, or if you know someone who is, it’s worth taking a look at what Keith Pendlebury has to offer.
+If you’re already dealling with cancer, or if you know someone who is, it’s worth looking into the benefits of selenium.
 Plus, if you’re concerned about exposure to unknown quantities of radiation from Fukushima in Japan, taking selenium to prevent cancer is an excellent plan.
 What have you got to lose?